nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### 4. Save the data

-Data in Mass Linkers is saved in the hard disk automatically after executing any command that changes the data.
-There is no need to save manually.
+Mass Linkers ensures your data is saved automatically each time after you execute a command which changes the data.
+Hence, you do not need to conduct a save manually.

 --------------------------------------------------------------------------------------------------------------------

 ### **Parameter Requirements**

-Below is the summary of requirements of each parameter for the various commands.
+Below is the summary of requirements to take note of for each parameter for the different commands.

 | Parameter       | Requirements                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                               |
 |-----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|